Tuesday, January 02, 2024

 You know how it works - you click on something that piques your interest and an hour later you’re investigating a problem you didn’t know you had!
 Those clicks don’t mean you want to speak to or buy from anyone, but you’ve found a great source of information that you can trust and you’ll return to when you’ve looked into it further.

-A good community offers great sales outcomes
+A good community also offers great sales outcomes

 From a sales point of view, the only point to any marketing activity is to boost customer